 Electing a Registered Agent Online

-You can form your LLC online by creating an account through the NE Secretary of State website ($100 nonrefundable fee).
-You’ll gain access to a variety of electronic forms, including the Certificate of Organization.
+You can form your LLC online by uploading your Certificate of Organization to the NE Secretary of State website ($100 nonrefundable fee).
+You will also need to manually enter your business’s information, including that of your registered agent.

-How Do I Change My Registered Agent in Nebraska?
+How to Change Your Registered Agent in Nebraska

 - Foreign corporation